-Instead of their former pay, they receive, when employed, three rixdollars per month, and one parrah of rice.
+Instead of their former pay, they receive, when employed, three rix-dollars per month, and one parrah of rice.
 Fifty labourers, or peelers, form a ranchio, namely, a company, and work under the superintendance of a Maharale, and two Codadoreas.
 The Maharale's pay is five parrahs of rice, and fifteen rix-dollars; the Codadoreas', three parrahs of rice, and nine rix-dollars each; per month.

-It is an established rule in the cinnamon department, to make monthly stoppages from the pay of the Maharales, Codadoreas, peelers or labourers, agreeably to the following scale; namely :
+It is an established rule in the cinnamon department, to make monthly stoppages from the pay of the Maharales, Codadoreas, peelers or labourers, agreeably to the following scale; namely:

 From the Maharales, Two parrahs of rice, and five rix-dollars.
-From the Codadoreas, One parrah of rice, and three rix-dollars.
-From the peelers and labourers, One rix-dollar.
+From the Codadoreas, One ditto, . . . and three ditto.
+From the peelers and labourers, one ditto.